Gutscs/Insiders-Clustering/README.md

     * Filtering rows and columns that are not relevant to solve the problem.

 4. **Feature Engineering**
-    * Creating new features and raising hypotheses to understand the phenomenon that is being modeled and it's agents.
+    * Creating new features and raising hypotheses to understand the phenomenon that is being modeled and its agents.

 5. **Exploratory Data Analysis (EDA)**
     * Validating the business hypotheses;
     * Understanding what might be the most important features to the model;
-    * Finding a better data space to create clusters.
+    * Finding the best data space to create clusters.
       * Using embedding to reduce the dimensionality.

 6. **Data Preparation**